The essentials of PR measurement

 One of the major benefits of marketing and PR efforts working hand-in-hand is the ability to align and measure efforts across the board.

-Insights provided by Google Analytics, for example, can shine a light on where incoming website traffic is coming from—making it more imperative than ever before for PR pros to ask for backlinks whenever possible.
+The PR measurement tool insight provided by Google Analytics, for example, can shine a light on where incoming website traffic is coming from—making it more imperative than ever before for PR pros to ask for backlinks whenever possible.
+All you need to do is head to the "Acquisition" tab and look at the Referral traffic, which will tell you where people are coming from when they come to your website.

-Through Analytics, marketers and PR pros can discover what’s driving website traffic thereby making it easier to identify PR “wins” and attribute traffic to conversions.
+Through Analytics, marketers and PR pros can discover what’s driving website traffic, thereby making it easier to identify PR campaign performance indicators “wins” and attribute traffic to conversions.

 NOTE: Backlinks connect one website to another through the use of a hyperlink.
 The more backlinks you are able to secure pointing back to your site, the better your search rankings will become over time.
 Read more on building backlinks and improving your SEO here.

-Content, even the news, is written and shared with the goal of building awareness (for an issue, person, company, etc.) and engagement.
+Content, even the news, is written and shared with the goal of building awareness (for an issue, person, company, etc.) and engagement can be measure by PR tools.

 Whoever said, “Any press is good press,” never had to deal with a crisis.
 There is such a thing as bad press but there’s also neutral and good press, all of which can help to build brand sentiment for any organization regardless of size or industry.

 Obviously, the more positive and neutral press, the better.
-Every media coverage report should also include a sentiment analysis that can be ascertained by artificial intelligence but should, in every case, be confirmed by the PR pro responsible for the mention or coverage.
+Every media coverage report should also include a sentiment analysis that can be ascertained by artificial intelligence but should, in every case, PR campaign performance indicators be confirmed by the PR pro responsible for the mention or coverage.

 Is it from a trusted and reliable media source?